Life-Size: Plot

-Over the next few days, Eve buys clothes at the local shopping mall, uses her police training to stop a truck that almost runs Casey over, smells and eats for the first time, tries and fails miserably to do secretarial work, sings her theme song on stage during a dance with Ben, and almost sets the Stuarts' kitchen on fire.
+Over the next few days, Eve buys clothes at the local shopping mall, since she changed out of her red and orange mall shopping outfit, uses her police training to stop a truck that almost runs Casey over, smells and eats for the first time, tries and fails miserably to do secretarial work, sings her theme song on stage at a corporate event during a dance with Ben, and almost sets the Stuarts' kitchen on fire.
 She also helps Casey cope with the loss of her mother.
 Meanwhile, Casey learns that she needs the second volume of the magic book to reverse Eve's spell.

 During this time, tension builds between Casey and her father, who has been missing her football games while trying to secure a promotion in his law firm.
 The tension is further increased by Ben's attraction to Eve, which Casey resents as a betrayal to her mother.
 Eve helps people turn into a better version of themselves, especially Ellen, Ben's coworker.

 As the film proceeds, Casey and Eve gradually become friends.
 Eve displays insight and sensitivity in talking with Casey about her mother, and she helps Casey with her self-confidence.
 In exchange, Casey gives Eve tips on how to be a popular doll and a good role model.
-By the time the magic book arrives at the local bookstore, Casey has decided she likes Eve, so she does not buy it.
-Unfortunately, Eve has been getting homesick.
+By the time the second volume of the magic book arrives at the local bookstore, Casey has decided she likes Eve, so she does not buy it.
+Unfortunately, Eve has been getting homesick and becomes aware that her doll collection has taken a tumble in sales.

 Discouraged by her difficulties in being a real woman and worried about being cancelled by Marathon, Eve decides to undo the spell herself.
-After buying the book and saying goodbye to Ben at Casey's championship game, she goes to Sunnyvale, a specially decorated room at Marathon headquarters, and recites the incantation.
+After buying the second volume of the book and saying goodbye to Ben at Casey's championship game, she goes to Sunnyvale, a specially decorated room at Marathon headquarters, and recites the incantation.
 When Casey and Ben arrive, she tearfully bids them farewell and turns back into a doll.
 Sometime later, with the lessons learned from her experiences in the real world, Eve becomes a popular toy again.
 Casey kept her old friendships, Ben is promoted at work and Drew takes him to lunch.